Death is not the end.

 Gone but not forgotten

-Performing these Ibaloy rituals means providing the utmost care for the dead while simultaneously reflecting on how they continuously revive their culture and traditions.
+Performing these Ibaloy rituals means providing the utmost care for the dead while simultaneously reflecting how they continuously revive their culture and traditions.
 “We want our deceased family or ancestors to guide and [to] help us, [and for] younger generations to take care of us even if we are already dead,” Tamang wishes.
 “It is our inheritance from our ancestors that we need to pass on to the younger generation.”

-While continued observance of these rituals is also integral in preserving their identity, both Ibaloys also acknowledge that it fosters a sense of community.
+While continuing observance of these rituals are also integral in preserving their identity, both Ibaloys also acknowledge that it fosters a sense of community.
 These practices emphasize how the Ibaloys value the relationship between each generation, as Camte-Bahni reminds, “The relationship still continues between the living and the dead [through the rituals].”
 This reassures her knowing that the rituals were her obligation to attain her parents’ goals in the afterlife, “Performing the necessary rituals made me feel confident that I did my role for their benefit, thus enabling me to deal with my grief.”

 The death of a loved one is not the end—especially not for the Ibaloys.
 The living and the dead remain connected through the mortuary and healing rituals, ensuring each other’s safety and prosperity as they exist in different realms.
 And although they grieve—knowing that grief is love with no place to go—the Ibaloys find they can sustain that love through their practices.